 Not surprisingly, deposits can be very effective in helping promote the return of reusable pallets and containers also.
-When containers are not returned and a trading partner is faced with paying for the missing assets, however, hard feelings can result.
+When containers are not returned and a trading partner is faced with paying for the missing assets, however, hard feelings or lost contracts can result.
 For this reason, many businesses choose to forgo the use of deposits as it can result in damaged relationships with customers.
-Ironically, customers who regularly lose reusable packaging in some cases have been found to be not particularly profitable, unless the cost of packaging replacement is built into the customer’s pricing.
+Ironically, customers who regularly lose reusable packaging in some cases have been found to be not particularly profitable when the cost of packaging replacement is built into the customer’s pricing.

 In spite of concern by many businesses about the use of a pallet or container deposit, the concept is used successfully by some businesses.
 There are two main reasons that a deposit system is employed.
 One of these has to do with generating revenue to pay for the cost of the reusables.
 The other has to do with motivating the customer to return them to the owner.

 One professional in the reusable packaging arena, Gary Hudson of Returnable Packaging Services Ltd. observes that “Whether a deposit is applied or ownership retained the key steps to successful recovery are (a) clear statement that you intend to recover your assets (b) take a proactive approach to recover those assets and (c) measure and share the recovery performance with individual customer collection points.”

 If a deposit system is employed, it is essential to have an effective management system, including accurate information about pallet and container movement, as well as adequate training and oversight.
 A reconciliation of transactions should take place on a regular basis to communicate amounts owing for pallets not returned, to ensure that any discrepancies do not get too far out of hand.